qinyigangedward/Ant_Simulator/README.md

 # How to play #

-- Press the "Release 100" button at the upper-right corner to release 100 ants.
-You can click it multiple times to release more but it costs more computing resources.
+- Press the "Release 100" button at the bottom-right corner to release 100 ants.
+You can click it multiple times to release more but it costs more computing resources as well.
 - Press the "Reload" button to reload the scene.
 - Press the "Quit" button to quit the program.
 - Press and hold mouse over the ground to place food.